meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ## Faceted search

 **Faceted search** is a feature provided out-of-the-box by MeiliSearch.
-Faceting allows classifying search results into categories that are called **facets**.
+Faceting allows classifying search results into categories or **facets**.
 Facets are essentially a subcategory of filter.

 A faceted search system provides users with a simple way to narrow down search results by selecting facets.
 A faceted navigation system is an **intuitive interface to display and navigate through content**.
 The facets are placed in the UI as filters which users can apply to refine the results in real-time.

-When users perform a search, they are presented with a list of results and a list of facets (i.e., categories) as below:
+This is common in e-commerce sites like Amazon: when users perform a search, they are presented not only with a list of results, but also with a list of facets which you can see on the sidebar in the image below:

 ![Amazon UI](/faceted-search/facets-amazon.png)